poppinace/TAISL/README.md

 For your convenience, these toolboxs have already been included in this repository.
 Please remember to cite corresponding papers/softwares if you use these codes.

 **Usage**
-1. run demo.m for a demonstration for the domain adaptation task of W->C.
+1. run demo.m for a demonstration for the domain adaptation task of D->C.

 ### Citation